bitextor/bitextor/README.md

 There are three ways to call bitextor.
 Two of them include the first step (downloading the websites) and are:
 ```
 bitextor [OPTIONS] -v LEXICON -u  URL LANG1 LANG2
 bitextor [OPTIONS] -v LEXICON -U FILE LANG1 LANG2
 ```
 In the first case, bitextor downloads the URL specified.
-In the second case, the file specified with the option -U should be a tab-sepparated file containing, in each line, a URL to be crawled and its destination ETT file.
+In the second case, the file specified with the option -U should be a tab-separated file containing, in each line, a URL to be crawled and its destination ETT file.
 In all cases, it is mandatory to specify the lexicon to be used and the target languages to be crawled.
-One more way to run bitextor is available, using option *-e* to specify an ETT file containing a previoiusly crawled website (this step starts in the second step described in the previous section):
+One more way to run bitextor is available, using option *-e* to specify an ETT file containing a previously crawled website (this step starts in the second step described in the previous section):
 ```
 bitextor [OPTIONS] -v LEXICON -e ETT LANG1 LANG2
 ```
 Options -u and -e can be combined to specify the file where the documents downloaded from the URL will be stored for future processing.